mapperr/trl/README.md

 ## Shortcuts

+Shortcuts are derived from:

+- boards names and short urls
-Shortcuts are derived from boards and cards names and short urls and from lists names and ids (lists does not have short urls).
+- cards names and short urls
+- lists names and ids (lists does not have short urls)

 So to move the card *Architecture design* to the list *Done* you get something like this: